-Start early enough, and socking away money in a 529 college savings plan is one of the smartest ways to offset the rising costs of tuition, which now averages $28,000 per year.
-Parents who open up a college 529 plan (named for its Internal Revenue Service code number) for their child’s future education can get tax-free earnings that saves money in the long run — and hopefully, borrow less in federal and private student loans.
+Parents who open a college 529 plan (named for its IRS code number) for their child’s future education can get tax-free earnings.
+This, in turn, can lead to borrowing less in federal and private student loans.

 Tapping into it, however, isn’t quite as simple as withdrawing money from a checking account to reimburse your tuition bill.
-You’ll need to avoid certain income tax exceptions, state-specific rules, and other fees that weaken your earnings and ultimately, affect your ability to make the most out of a college 529 plan.
+You’ll need to avoid state-specific rules and other fees that weaken your earnings, and ultimately, affect your ability to make the most out of a college 529 plan.

 How well do you know your 529 college savings plan?

 Don’t forget some of these specifics if you’re looking to maximize your 529 savings plan returns.